Dowell-Lab/TFEA/README.md

 TFEA --test-install
 TFEA --test-full
 ```

+These should each take no longer than several minutes to run

 If on a compute cluster with slurm the --sbatch flag is compatible with --test-full and is recommended on FIJI.
 Execute like so: